nettymaza/curated-deals-cli-gem/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/curated_deals.
+Bug reports and pull requests are welcome on GitHub at https://github.com/nettymaza/curated_deals.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.